isoAdvector/isoAdvector/README.md

 ## Requirements:

-The isoAdvector src library should compile with any OpenFOAM version between 2.2.0 and 4.0.
-To generate the src for the old API stile (internalField() instead of ref() etc.) you must first run the bin/convertToOldAPI script with the version number as an arguement, e.g.:

-    cd bin
-    ./convertToOldAPI 2.2.0

-Currently the applications/solvers exit in versions compatible with OpenFOAM-2.2.0, OpenFOAM 4.0 and foam-extend-3.2.
-It should be relatively straightforward to port the solvers to other versions.
+The isoAdvector code is developed and maintained in the newest OpenFOAM releases but the script isoAdvector/bin/generateCodeForOldVersion copies the code in isoAdvector/OpenFOAM to isoAdvector/OpenFOAM-[oldLoadedOFversion] and attempts to modify this code to become compatible with the older loaded OpenFOAM versions.

+A foam-extend version of the code is also available in isoAdvector/foam-extend.
+This version is not necessarily kept up to date.

 ## Installation:

-0. Source a supported OpenFOAM environment:
+0. Source your OpenFOAM environment, e.g.:

-        source OpenFOAM-x.x.x/etc/bashrc
+        source /home/$USER/OpenFOAM/OpenFOAM-4.1/etc/bashrc

 1. In a linux terminal download the package with git by typing: